AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-maincontrolbar.md

 ---
 description: The main control bar is the rectangular area on desktop systems and tablets that contain all user interface controls (except Large Page buttons) available for the eCatalog viewer.
-seo-description: The main control bar is the rectangular area on desktop systems and tablets that contain all user interface controls (except Large Page buttons) available for the eCatalog viewer.
-seo-title: Main control bar

 solution: Experience Manager
 title: Main control bar
-uuid: 0900f678-d7ec-4653-bc8a-21b8da7d5044

 feature: Dynamic Media Classic,Viewers,SDK/API,eCatalog
 role: Developer,Business Practitioner
 ---